The life of a research degree student

 - an oral presentation at a faculty research seminar, or equivalent

 - 12 months for full-time students

 - 24 months for part-time students

-The application for confirmation is considered by one rapporteur, appointed by the Faculty and finally approved by RDSC.
+The application for confirmation is considered by one rapporteur, appointed by the Faculty and finally approved by RDC.

-It is important that the confirmation stage occurs within the guidelines and there is concern that late confirmation is contributing to poor completion rates.
+It is important that the confirmation stage occurs within the guidelines, or you will be referred and lose your first opportunity to submit.
+There is concern that late confirmation is contributing to poor completion rates.
 The report should be your launch pad and can be the blueprint for the remainder of your work for the thesis.

-An application for the approval of the examining team and thesis title should be submitted to the Graduate Studies Office four months prior to the submission of the thesis.
-This should be done two weeks prior to the date of the RDSC meeting on form RF3.
+An application for the approval of the examining team and thesis title should be submitted to the Student Systems (Research) four months prior to the submission of the thesis.
+This should be done two weeks prior to the date of the RDC meeting on form RF3.

 The examining team should be made up of at least two and normally not more than three examiners, of whom at least one must be an external examiner.
 If you are also a member of staff, two external examiners must be appointed.